2nd edition Thursday, June 20, 2019, 9 am – 6:15 pm, Sciences Po Paris, Salle Chapsal 27, rue Saint-Guillaume, Paris – France

-During the day-long meeting, the following themes will be examined:
+During the day-long meeting, the following themes have been examined:

 Khulud Abed Alrazak (Student at Sciences Po), Loic Azoulai (Professor of European Law Sciences Po), Franco Bassanini (President, Astrid), Germana Bergomi (CEO Italian Gasket; Leader del Futuro The European House-Ambrosetti), Salomé Berlioux (Founding President, Chemins d’Avenirs), Vincenzo Boccia (President, Confindustria), Teresa Castaldo (Italian Ambassador to France), Valerio De Molli (CEO & Managing Partner The European House – Ambrosetti), Paola Fabiani (President, Comex40 Medef), Sergio Fabbrini (Director, Political science department -Luiss), Anais Ginori (Paris correspondent, La Repubblica), Eva Giovannini (Journalist, Rai 2), Félicité Herzog (President, Apremont), Frédéric Jung (Diplomatic Advisor to the Minister of the Interior, French Government), Bruno Lasserre (Vice President Council of State, French Republic), Maria Latella (Journalist), Marc Lazar (Professor, Luiss et Sciences Po; President, Scientific Committee, Italian-French Dialogue for Europe), Alain Le Roy (former French Ambassador to Italy), Enrico Letta (Dean PSIA Sciences Po), Erkki Maillard (Director of International Relations, EDF), Christian Masset (French Ambassador to Italy), Giampiero Massolo (President, ISPI), Frédéric Mion (Director, Sciences Po, Paris), Simone Mori (Manager European Affairs, ENEL), Christine Ockrent (Journalist and writer), Fabrizio Pagani (Global Head of Economics & Capital Market Strategy Muzinich & Co), Filippo Patroni Griffi (President of the Council of State, Italian Republic), Yves Perrier (CEO, Amundi), Stefano Pighini (President, LVenture Group), Xavier Ragot (President, OFCE – Observatoire français des conjonctures économiques), Alessio Rossi (President Confindustria Giovani Imprenditori), Paola Severino (Vice President, Luiss), Bernard Spitz (President of the European and International Medef Commission), Tommaso Vitale (Sciences Po), Lapo Vivarelli Colonna (General Manager, SAMP), Catherine Wihtol de Wenden (Sciences Po), Ahmad Samir Ahmad Zboon (Student, Luiss).